coachworld-cj-coin/bitcoin-0.2/readme.md

 * mine
 * synchronize

-Search and indexing are policy layers, not consensus requirements.
+Search and indexing are **policy layers**, not consensus requirements.

 ---